jez/hpstr-theme/Properties.md

 - `site.avatar`
     - The path of an avatar image, relative to the `/` for your site, to be displayed in the drop down menu .
 Example:
       `avatar: /images/my-picture.jpg`
+    - Note that this could also be the address of an external link by instead including `http://` and then the link.
 - `site.author_bio`
     - A short description to be displayed in the 'About' link of the drop down menu.
 - `site.links`